The Link Between Hearing Loss and Cognitive Decline

 The Research: Hearing Loss and Dementia Risk

 The Lancet Commission on Dementia Prevention, Intervention and Care identified hearing loss as the largest modifiable risk factor for dementia.
-In fact, untreated hearing loss in midlife was estimated to account for up to 9% of dementia cases worldwide—more than any other individual risk factor including smoking, hypertension, or lack of physical activity2.
+In fact, untreated hearing loss in midlife was associated with up to 9% of dementia cases worldwide—more than any other individual risk factor including smoking, hypertension, or lack of physical activity2.

 Since then, additional studies have reinforced this connection:

-• Researchers at Johns Hopkins University tracked over 600 adults and found that mild hearing loss doubled dementia risk, moderate hearing loss tripled it, and severe hearing loss increased the risk fivefold4.
+- Researchers at Johns Hopkins University tracked over 600 adults and found that even mild hearing loss is linked to double the dementia risk, moderate hearing loss was associated with triple the risk, and severe hearing loss was linked to a fivefold increase4.

 The good news?
 Taking action with hearing aids may help reduce or slow the progression of cognitive decline4.